Introduction

 Welcome to Django for Beginners, a project-based approach to learning web development with the Django web framework.
-In this book you will build five progressively more complex web applications, starting with a simple Hello, World app, progressing to a Pages app, a Message Board app, a Blog app with forms and user accounts, and finally a Newspaper app that uses a custom user model, email integration, foreign keys, authorization, permissions, and more.
-By the end of this book you should feel confident creating your own Django projects from scratch using current best practices.
+In this book, you will build and deploy five progressively more complex web applications, starting with a simple Hello, World app, progressing to a Pages app, a Message Board app, a Blog app with forms and user accounts, and finally, a Newspaper app that uses a custom user model, email integration, foreign keys, authorization, permissions, and more.
+By the end of this book, you should feel confident creating Django projects from scratch using current best practices.

-Django is a free, open source web framework written in the Python programming language.
-First released in 2005, Django has been in continuous development since then and today powers many of the largest websites in the world including Instagram, Pinterest, Bitbucket, and Disqus.
+Django is a free, open-source web framework written in Python.
+First released in 2005, Django has been in continuous development since then and today powers many of the largest websites in the world, including Instagram, Pinterest, Bitbucket, and Disqus.
 At the same time, it is flexible enough to be a popular choice for early-stage startups and side projects.

 Prerequisites

-Django for Beginners is written for Django 4.0 and Python 3.10.
-All the code examples work with these versions.
-By the time you read this, there may be newer versions of both Django and Python available.
+Django for Beginners is written for Django 4.2 and Python 3.11.
+All code examples work with these versions.
+By the time you read this, newer versions of both Django and Python may be available.
 In general, you should always strive to be on the latest version of Django and Python.
-As both are mature technologies, any issues that arise in the future as a result will be relatively minor.
+As both are mature technologies, any issues arising in the future will be relatively minor.

 Book Structure

-The book begins by demonstrating how to configure a local development environment for both Windows and macOS in Chapter 1.
-The command line is covered in depth along with Git, text editors, and proper installation of Python and Django.
+The book begins by demonstrating how to configure a local development environment for Windows and macOS in Chapter 1.
+We learn about the powerful command line, Git, text editors, and how to install the latest versions of Python and Django.

-In Chapter 2 we build our first project, a minimal Hello, World app that demonstrates how to set up new Django projects.
-Because establishing good software practices is important, we’ll also save our work with Git and upload a copy to a remote code repository on GitHub.
+In Chapter 2, we build our first project, a minimal Hello, World app demonstrating how to set up new Django projects.
+Because establishing good software practices is vital, we’ll save our work with Git and upload a copy to a remote code repository on GitHub.

-In Chapter 3 we make, test, and deploy a Pages app that introduces templates and class-based views.
-Templates are how Django allows for DRY (Don’t Repeat Yourself) development with HTML and CSS while class-based views are quite powerful yet require a minimal amount of code.
-We also add our first tests and deploy to Heroku’s free tier.
-Using platform-as-a-service providers like Heroku transforms deployment from a painful, time-consuming process into something that takes just a few mouse clicks.
+In Chapter 3, we make, test, and deploy a Pages app that introduces templates and class-based views.
+Templates are how Django allows for DRY (Don’t Repeat Yourself) development with HTML and CSS, while class-based views are quite powerful yet require minimal code.
+We also add our first tests and deploy the website to Fly.io.
+Using platform-as-a-service providers like Fly transforms deployment from a painful, time-consuming process into something that takes just a few mouse clicks.

-In Chapter 4 we build our first database-backed project which is a Message Board app.
-Django provides a powerful ORM (Object-Relational-Mapper) that translates our Python code into the necessary SQL for multiple different backends.
-We’ll explore the built-in admin app which provides a graphical way to interact with our data and can be even used as a CMS (Content Management System) similar to Wordpress.
-Of course, we also write tests for all our code, store a remote copy on GitHub, and deploy to Heroku.
+We build our first database-backed project in Chapter 4, a Message Board app, and then deploy it in Chapter 5.
+Django provides a powerful ORM (Object-Relational Mapper) that abstracts away the need to write raw SQL ourselves.
+Instead, we can write Python in a models.py file that the ORM automatically translates into the correct SQL for multiple database backends (PostgreSQL, MySQL, SQLite, MariaDB, and Oracle).
+We’ll explore the built-in admin app, which provides a graphical way to interact with data.
+Of course, we also write tests for all our code, store a remote copy on GitHub, and deploy our website using a production database.

-In Chapters 5-7 we’re ready for a Blog app that implements CRUD (Create-Read-Update-Delete) functionality.
-By using Django’s generic class-based views we only have to write only a small amount of actual code for this.
-Then we’ll add forms and integrate Django’s built-in user authentication system for sign up, log in, and log out functionality.
+In Chapters 6-9, we’re ready for a Blog app that implements CRUD (Create-Read-Update-Delete) functionality.
+Using Django’s generic class-based views, we only have to write a small amount of actual code for this.
+Then we’ll add forms and integrate Django’s built-in user authentication system for signup, login, and logout functionality.
+Our deployment checklist will also grow longer as we add enhanced security to the process.

-The remainder of the book, Chapters 8-16, is dedicated to building a robust Newspaper site, starting with the introduction to custom user models in Chapter 8, a Django best practice that is rarely addressed in tutorials.
-Chapter 9 covers user authentication, Chapter 10 adds Bootstrap for styling, and Chapters 11-12 implement password reset and change via email.
-With Chapters 13-15 we add articles and comments along with proper permissions and authorizations.
-We even learn some tricks for customizing the admin to display our growing data.
+The remainder of the book is dedicated to building and deploying a robust Newspaper site.
+Chapter 10 demonstrates how to use a custom user model, a Django best practice rarely addressed in tutorials.
+Chapter 11 covers user authentication: login, logout, and signup.
+Chapter 12 adds Bootstrap for enhanced CSS styling, and Chapter 13 implements password reset and change via email.
+In Chapters 14-16, we add articles, comments, proper permissions, and authorizations.
+Finally, in Chapter 17 production-ready deployment is covered.

-Chapter 16 covers production-ready deployment through the use of environment variables and several additional packages.
-And the Conclusion provides an overview of the major concepts introduced in the book and a list of recommended resources for further learning.
+The Conclusion provides an overview of the central concepts introduced in the book and a list of recommended resources for further learning.

-By the end of this book you’ll have a solid understanding of how Django works, the ability to build apps on your own, and the background needed to fully take advantage of additional resources for learning intermediate and advanced Django techniques.
+By the end of this book, you’ll have a solid understanding of Django, the ability to build your apps, and the background required to fully take advantage of additional resources for learning intermediate and advanced Django techniques.

 Book Layout